PPC 7 min read

 Facebook has three marketing objectives to help social media marketers steer their campaigns in a general direction.
 Choose the right one according to the needs of your business/digital marketing campaign.

 Nobody paying attention to your business?
 Maybe you don’t have a strong following yet, or perhaps your business is still new?
 You can create ads to generate interest, reach, and awareness about your product/service.
-It’s telling people what you or your product can offer or valuable.
+It’s telling people what you or your product can offer.

 This is one way to get people to seek more information about your business.
 Usually, this type of advertising objective creates a campaign that will encourage people to visit your website or page.
 Doing this will increase website traffic, engagement, app installs, video views, messages, and lead generation.